yash240408/pythakon_hacathon/README.md

 ### Configuration

 - `Present a handy module consisting of sensors and microsystems which are used to detect faults which cause accidents.
-- 'The causes of accidents are categorized into different modules which include anti-collision,track detection, object detection, level crossing.
+- 'The causes of accidents are categorized into different modules which include anti-collision,track detection, object detection, level crossing and detect the presence of the guard at level crossing.

 ## Getting Started

    ### Deployment
-- To run this project, install it locally and you'll need hardware support(esp) for this you'll need sensors too.
+- To run this project, install it locally and you'll need hardware support(esp 8266) for this you'll need sensors too.
 - You can deploy the site for attendence from the specific folder.
 It is made for:)